 Section 2.
 The County Chair and Precinct Chairs shall be elected biennially as provided for in the Texas Election Code.

 Section 3.
-The Executive Committee shall elect a Secretary and Assistant Secretary each of whom may be either a member of the Committee or such other person as the Committee may elect.
+Immediately upon adoption of these Supplemental Rules the Executive Committee shall elect a Secretary and Assistant Secretary each of whom may be either a member of the Committee or such other person as the Committee may elect.

 Section 5.
 Vacancies in the office of Secretary and Assistant Secretary shall be filled promptly by the Executive Committee by a majority vote of the members present, provided that a quorum is present, with notice of the filling of the vacancy to be included in the call of a meeting; such committee meeting to occur within sixty (60) days of the vacancy.
 A vacancy shall occur in the event the Secretary and/or Assistant Secretary dies, resigns, or no longer resides in the county.
 Any resignation shall be deemed to be effective immediately when given to the County Chair whether given in writing or orally.

 Section 6.
-Precinct Captains, for precincts without an elected Precinct Chair, can be appointed or removed by the Executive Committee by a majority vote of those present and voting, a quorum being present.
-Precinct Captains will be subject to the same eligibility requirements as Precinct Chairs as stipulated in the Texas Election Code.
-Precinct Captains shall have the privileges and responsibilities of Precinct Chairs, including floor privileges and the right to speak in debate at Executive Committee meetings, but excluding the right to make motions or vote.
-Precinct Captains shall sit in a designated section at all Executive Committee meetings.
-Precinct Captains shall sit in a designated section at all Executive Committee meetings.
+Precinct Leaders, for precincts without an elected Precinct Chair, can be appointed or removed by the Executive Committee by a majority vote of those present and voting, a quorum being present.
+Precinct Leaders will be subject to the same eligibility requirements as Precinct Chairs as stipulated in the Texas Election Code.
+Precinct Leaders shall have the privileges and responsibilities of Precinct Chairs, including floor privileges and the right to speak in debate at Executive Committee meetings, but excluding the right to make motions or vote.
+Precinct Leaders shall sit in a designated section at all Executive Committee meetings.

 DUTIES OF THE OFFICERS AND EXECUTIVE COMMITTEE